 The purpose of the programme is to enable additional support where it is most needed for farmers and other land managers in Protected Landscapes - and delivering for climate, nature, people, and place.
-As with Countryside Stewardship, some projects that achieve these ends will inevitably have a commercial dimension, and this factor is reflected accordingly in the payment rates.
+As with ELM schemes, some projects that achieve these ends will inevitably have a commercial dimension, and this factor is reflected accordingly in the payment rates.

 You should be aware that the programme is designed to fund additional activities that deliver our programme goals in ways that are most effective for local areas.
 It will not provide subsidy for normal private sector interests.
 All applications will be rigorously reviewed to ensure there is no overlap with other programme funding or grant schemes.
-For any further queries on this matter, please contact your Protected Landscape team.